Top of Page

 1. Program capacity data is self-reported by schools and fluctuates year to year.
 Data regarding the presence of programs or the number of seats in programs may be missing or incomplete.

-4. Many schools offer arts programming outside of magnet schools/magnet cluster programs.
+4. Fine and Performing Arts (F&PA) elementary programs may be offered to students outside of magnet schools or magnet cluster programs.
 Schools receive a Creative Schools Certification indicating the strength of their arts programming.
 More information can be found on each school’s profile page.

 Career & Technical Education (CTE)